GivEnergy/giv_tcp/README.md

   * paho-mqtt

 # Settings
 A settings.py file is required in the root directory.
 Use the supplied settings_template.py and populate with the relevant details.
-Only InvertorIP, dataloggerSN and MQTT_Address are required.
+Only InvertorIP and dataloggerSN are required as a minimum, but output should be selected to ensure the data is passed out as either JSON or MQTT.
 All other settings must be there but can be left blank if not needed.

-# Usage
+# Execution of GivTCP
 GivTCP can be executed in a number of ways and can be set to output data in multiple formats.
 Exact usage is dependent on your use-case and needs:

 ## CLI